Greg Christian: HavocHate

 Christian joined HavocHate in 2005, and recorded one album, Cycle of Pain.

 Trauma

 On June 27, 2017, it was announced that Christian had joined Trauma.
-He departed from the group in August of 2022.
+He departed from the group in August 2022.
 In a press release announcing a new album, the band said "both parties came to a mutual decision" and wished Christian well in his future musical endeavors.

 Hand of Fire

 On March 10, 2019, it was announced Christian joined Hand of Fire as their bassist, as well as Jason Borton of Jungle Rot on drums.
+Subsequently, both left the band after a brief stay.